 In her latest book, The Art of Narrative Psychiatry (Oxford University Press, 2013), SuEllen shares vivid clinical stories about her strengths-based, collaborative approach to psychiatric treatment.

-SuEllen lives with her husband, Jay Indik, in western Massachusetts, where they love to swim outdoors, cross country ski, shoe snow, dance, cook and lounge around in the living room, reading.
+SuEllen lives in western Massachusetts, where she loves to swim outdoors, cross country ski, dance, cook, and lounge around in the living room, reading.

 To see SuEllen speak about parenting issues, click here.